junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean runs toward where the giant body lies.
 Where the Chrysler Tower falls to the ground.
 The sight of the landfall and avalanche of Castiel.

 There is something else he realizes not working as expected.
-The body and the rings -- the vessel and the true form -- they are not separating by themselves.
-The problem is not solved automatically -- they never do.
+The body is still too big -- as it was.
+Somehow in his thought, in his plan, he imagines it shrink back to the normal size the moment the angelic parts are separated, somehow things will correct themselves and problems get solved automatically -- they never do.

-And now, with the grace hovering over the lifeless body that is still too giant, the splicing problem remains.
+And now, with the grace hovering over the lifeless body that is still too giant, the problem remains.

 Dean forces himself to think fast.
 He looks at the cloud of the light, as if looking into Cas's eyes.
-He can feel his own brain operating like a computer with too hot CPU, dizzy from the light and the thinking.
+He can feel his own brain operating like a computer with too hot CPU, dizzy from the light and too hard thinking.

 "Okay, emm, okay, we just need to, ugh," Dean puts a hand on the edge of the giant trench coat that is now spread on the ground.
 And as far as he reaches, he can only put a palm on the corner, no further than the first edge stitch. *He's too tiny, too weak, too helpless.* The shape and size keep reminding him. *He's just a human.
 How can he ever imagine fixing an angel that is so grand and beautiful?*

-Dean clenches his fingers around that corner of the fabric he can get, forcing his mind away from that train of thought.
-This is about Cas, not about him.
+Dean clenches his fingers around that corner of the fabric he can get, forcing his mind away from that train of thought. *This is about Cas, not about him.*

 The lights float closer to him than to the body on the ground, but still high in the air, out of reach.